When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Data for every street - quickly at a glance

-The further division into groups 1 to 4 and 6 to 7 says something about what kind of streets it is and how often the street is cleaned.
-The different cleaning intervals are determined by the city on the basis of the criteria of traffic importance, frequency and degree of pollution.
+The further division into groups 1 to 4 and 6 to 7 indicates the type of street and how often the street is cleaned.
+The different cleaning intervals are determined by the city on the basis of traffic weight, frequency of use and degree of soiling.

-The online service "Straßenreinigung" (street cleaning ) makes it possible to easily and quickly find out the cleaning rhythm applicable to the respective street, the cleaning tariff as well as the obligations of the abutting owners.
-After entering the street and clicking on "send", this information is displayed.
+The online service "Strassenreinigung" makes it possible to quickly and easily determine the cleaning frequency applicable to the respective street, the cleaning tariff and the obligations of the neighbours.
+After entering the street and clicking on "send, this information is displayed.

 What does street cleaning cost?